Short- vs. long-term disability insurance: How it works

 Like it sounds, long-term disability insurance can help protect your paycheck for an extended period.
 If you are looking at a longer recovery or a more serious condition, this is where long-term disability insurance is useful.
 Depending on your specific plan you may receive benefits if you remain disabled for up to two years, five years, ten years, or even to social security retirement age.

 Here are some common reasons you may use long-term disability insurance:

 What To Consider

 How long can you go without a paycheck?
 How many sick days does your employer provide?
-These are two fundamental questions to ask yourself when deciding between short- vs. long-term disability insurance.
+These are two fundamental questions to ask yourself when deciding between short- vs. long-term disability insurance and choosing an elimination period.
 Suppose you cannot go over a month without a paycheck and only have ten sick days.
-In that case, you should consider enrolling in both insurance plans, so you are prepared for the unexpected and have options to help you have financial protection.
-On the other hand, if you can go months or even a year without a paycheck, then long-term disability insurance may be enough for you.
+In that case, we suggest you consider enrolling in both, so you are prepared for the unexpected and have options to help you have financial protection.
+On the other hand, if you can go months or even a year without a paycheck, then long-term disability insurance with a longer elimination period may be enough for you.
 Talk to your American Fidelity account manager to discuss the best options for you!